WPChill/download-monitor/readme.txt

 == Upgrade Notice ==

 = 5.1.0 =
-* Please make sure to create a backup of your current website before performing the update.
+* We strongly recommend to create a backup of your current website before applying the update.